Course Credit

 Auditing Courses

-To audit a course, students must get the written permission of the course instructor and the academic program chair.
+To audit a course, students must obtain the written permission of the course instructor and the academic program chair.
 Students can request this permission only after the end of the official registration period.

-Full-time students cannot audit courses in the Friday Center for Continuing Education or a course preparing a student for “Credit-by-Examination.”
+Degree-seeking students cannot audit courses through Digital and Lifelong Learning or a course preparing a student for “Credit-by-Examination.”
 Students officially registered for other courses during a semester or summer session may audit a course without paying a fee.